ajthor/dungeon-masters-handbook/players/beginners.md

 > __NOTE:__ Each level is also attached to advancement in a particular class.
 At level one, you select a class which is referred to as your *'base class'*.
 When you advance to level two, however, you can 'take a level' in another class.
 Taking a level of another class sometimes requires a minimum ability score related to that class.

-As you level up, you will gain higher bonuses to some of your abilities and skills.
+As you level up, you will gain higher bonuses to some of your abilities, skills, and proficiencies.